SShah30-hue/data-mining-and-ml/README.md

 # Data-Mining-and-ML
-K-means clustering, MLP, SVM and Ensemble learning
+K-means clustering, MLP, SVM and Ensemble learning using R programming language.

 There are three parts: